 - Can you get a 3 phase electricity supply installed from the outset?
 This gives you the option of a much bigger solar system, reduces issues with voltage rise, and will allow you to charge a future electric car up 6 times faster!
 Installing 3 phase after the build is incredibly expensive.

-I strongly advise pre-installing the wiring for your solar system during the build.
-The installers can really easily and neatly pre-wire the house for solar before the walls are gyp-rocked.
-If the installers save time and money then the savings can be passed to you.
+I strongly advise pre-installing the conduit for your solar system during the build.
+A good electrician can easily and neatly put the conduit in the house for solar before the walls are gyp-rocked.
+If this saves the installers save time and money then the savings can be passed to you.
+Also - if the inverter will be some distance from your switchboard, ask them to pre-wire the mains cable from the switchboard to the inverter.
+Finally - a data cable from the switchboard to the inverter, and a data cable from the house modem/router to the inverter will allow you to hard wire the inverter's data comms, which is more reliable than wi-fi.

 Get a solar-ready electricity meter installed from the outset.
 Then you won't have to replace it.
 This will save you hundreds of dollars.
 Ensure the builder's sparky knows to do this.
 By default you'll get a non-solar meter and then have to pay to replace it!